|

 specifically to define those who use their parent's wealth to

+manufacture careers for themselves as celebrities.
 This desire for a coming out party on a grander scale than

 metropolitan society, requires the stage provided by a hungry national